airtasker/proxay/README.md

 Use Proxay as a layer between your frontend and its backend to record interactions and later replay them on demand.

-Proxay can operate in two modes:
+Proxay can operate in three modes:
 - **Record mode**: Proxies requests to the backend and records interactions as "tapes" on disk.
 - **Replay mode**: Replays requests from your "tapes" on disk (no backend necessary).
+- **Passthrough mode**: Proxies requests without persisting them (like a conventional proxy).

 ## Installing